-Figure 13.
+Figure 14.
 Formatting toolbar for a Fontwork object in Writer

 This figure shows the toolbar floating.
 In its default, docked position it is one of the toolbars located below the menu bar.
-The example toolbar has also been customized to show all of the available options; by default only a subset of these options is shown.
+The example toolbar has also been customized to show all the available options; by default only a subset of these options is shown.
+Many of the icons that are available by default on the Formatting toolbar are also available on the Properties deck of the Sidebar.